Bass Buster Guide Service

 Kentucky Lake Fishing Report

-SMALLMOUTH BASS: Some Smallmouth have been taken on main lake gravel banks and points on suspending jerkbaits and slow rolled crankbaits.
+SMALLMOUTH BASS: Some Smallmouth have been taken on main lake gravel banks and also on gravel creek channel banks in the creeks and bays on medium running crankbaits, jigs and tube jigs.
 Although the numbers are few, some nice fish have been taken.
-These fish should be getting more active soon with just a slight warm up of the surface temperatures.

 If you are coming to the big lakes here to enjoy our great fishing, make sure you stop by these businesses for all your fishing and boating needs: